GOP Health Bill Will Allow Mandatory Genetic Testing Or Penalizing Of Workers

 “What this bill would do is completely take away the protection of existing laws.”

-In a nutshell, even if you feel as though handing over your complete genetic information to your employer or a health insurance provider is a gross invasion of privacy, it could cost you thousands of dollars in government-sanctioned insurance fines, penalties, and premiums to refuse to participate as part of an employee wellness program.
+In a nutshell, even if you feel as though handing over your complete genetic information to your employer or a health insurance provider is a gross invasion of privacy, it could cost you thousands of dollars in government-sanctioned insurance fines, penalties and premiums to refuse to participate as part of an employee wellness program.

 "1984" – Republicans vote yes on bill 2 allow employer 2 require genetic testing to get lower insurance rates.
 HR 1313.
 All Dems vote no.